Cayenne19/Mathematics-related-stuffs/README.md

 # Mathematics-related-stuffs
-Solution to some chosen maths problem in c++
+Solutions in c++ to some chosen maths problems